michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 ### Step 1: Establish Critical Success Factors

-Before defining KPIs, organizations must identify their critical success factors (CSFs)—the limited number of areas where satisfactory results will ensure successful performance.
+Before defining KPIs, organisations must identify their critical success factors (CSFs)—the limited number of areas where satisfactory results will ensure successful performance.

-Parmenter recommends a structured workshop approach to identify 5-8 organizational CSFs.
+Parmenter recommends a structured workshop approach to identify 5-8 organisational CSFs.
 These become the foundation for all performance measures.

 ### Step 2: Develop Balanced Set of Performance Measures